Alistair Cooke: Theft of bones

-On 22 December 2005, the New York Daily News reported that several of Cooke’s bones and many other people had been surgically removed before cremation by employees of Biomedical Tissue Services of Fort Lee, New Jersey, a tissue-recovery firm.
+On 22 December 2005, the New York Daily News reported that several of Cooke's bones, and those of many other people, had been surgically removed before cremation by employees of Biomedical Tissue Services of Fort Lee, New Jersey, a tissue-recovery firm.
 The thieves sold the bones for use as medical-grade bone grafts.
 The cancer from which Cooke was suffering had spread to his bones, making them unsuitable for grafts.
 Reports indicated the people involved in selling the bones altered his death certificate to hide the cause of death and reduce his age from 95 to 85.
-Michael Mastromarino, a former New Jersey-based oral surgeon, and Lee Cruceta agreed to a deal that resulted in their imprisonment.
+Michael Mastromarino, a former New Jersey–based oral surgeon, and Lee Cruceta agreed to a deal that resulted in their imprisonment.
 Mastromarino was sentenced on 27 June 2008, in the New York Supreme Court, to 18 to 54 years' imprisonment.
-The entire story of the theft featured in a documentary aimed at educating the public about modern-day grave robbery.
+The entire story of the theft was featured in a documentary aimed at educating the public about modern-day grave robbery.
 On the morning of 7 July 2013, at age 49, Michael Mastromarino died at St. Luke's Hospital after suffering from liver cancer.